(Pam & Tommy premieres on Disney+ on February 2nd.)

 An era so long ago that cellphones didn’t exist, and porn was bought in stores.
 In this innocent time, two lovers, Pam & Tommy, recorded their passion on a grainy VHS tape.
-A tape which, famously, was stolen and shared with the world.
+A tape that, famously, was stolen and shared with the world.

 What’s a VHS?
 It’s like a bulky DVD.
 What’s a DVD?
 Look, we’re going to be here all day if you’re going to keep asking questions.

-Put it simply, for a brief moment in the 90s, there was no celebrity couple more interesting to the masses than Pamela Anderson and Tommy Lee.
-She was the perennial Playboy-favorite; he the boozy face of Mötley Crüe.
+Put simply, for a brief moment in the 90s, there was no celebrity couple more interesting to the masses than Pamela Anderson and Tommy Lee.
+She was the perennial Playboy favorite; he the boozy face of Mötley Crüe.
 After a whirlwind romance, the duo got married in a highly publicized ceremony.
 Two years later, their private home video, which included a sex act, was sold and published.

 It is still, as it was then, a disgusting act that deserves condemnation.
 In Pam & Tommy, an eight-part miniseries about the subject, it becomes a salacious thrill.
 An act of enjoying gossip while pretending to be above it.

 Today, we’ve reached the point in this cultural cycle where the 90s is now nostalgic.
-Pam & Tommy, developed by Evan Goldberg and Seth Rogen, oozes with that nostalgia.
+Pam & Tommy, developed by Evan Goldberg and Seth Rogen, oozes that nostalgia.
 Viewers of a certain age will be able to perfect their “DiCaprio points at things” meme impression throughout the season.
 To its credit, the series captures the time period perfectly.